jeccec51/DogBreed_CNN/README.md

 To install latest Anaconda installer, refer to below link. https://docs.anaconda.com/anaconda/install/windows/ Once anaconda is installed, I recommend creating a virtual environment.
 To do that run anaconda terminal from the main window.
 (The example is for windows users.
 In Linux, you can directly run conda from terminal)
+ (See to docx file for figures and screen shots)
 Once the CMD is launched, create a new environment. conda create --name torchenv python=3.6
 This will create new virtual environment